Home » How to Study to Score a 280 on USMLE Step 2 CK

 Effective Study Strategies During Clerkship Year

-Given this, success on Step 2 starts with concerted studying throughout clerkship year.
-As we know from adult learning theory, interleaved practice is crucial to consolidating knowledge and making memories stick.
-This involves making associations between patients and disease processes you see on clinical rotations.
-It also includes comparing them to the textbook versions of their diseases you read about in clinical resources like UpToDate, journal articles, review books, and question banks.
-Studying hard during clerkship year pays dividends in both directions.
+Given this, success on Step 2 starts with understanding the exam’s format and how to study for Step 2 effectively while also committing to steady study throughout clerkship year.
+Since Step 2 CK focuses on clinical scenarios, knowing the types of questions you’ll face will guide your approach.
+Adult learning theory tells us that interleaved practice is crucial to consolidating knowledge and making memories stick.
+This means making connections between the patients and disease processes you see on clinical rotations and the textbook versions of those conditions in resources such as UpToDate, journal articles, review books, and question banks.
+Knowing how to prepare for Step 2 CK involves diligent studying during clerkship year, which pays dividends in both directions.
 Clinical experiences in which you can put a face and a story to a disease increase the salience of the medical information you are reading.
 Meanwhile, gaining a deeper understanding of patients’ disease processes will make you a more engaged and effective physician.

 Using UWorld Step 2 CK QBank